SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 ![error status.png](/img/send-data/health-error-generic.png)

-When you delete the source it is placed in a **Stopping** state and when it has successfully stopped it is deleted from your Hosted Collector.
+When you delete the Source, it is placed in a **Stopping** state and when it has successfully stopped it is deleted from your Hosted Collector.

 On the Collection page, the Health and Status for Sources is displayed.
 Use Health Events to investigate issues with collection.